mongodb/docs/source/migrate-to-pymongo4.rst

 Database.current_op is removed
 ..............................

-Removed :meth:`pymongo.database.Database.current_op`.
+Removed :py:meth:`pymongo.database.Database.current_op`.
 Use
-:meth:`~pymongo.database.Database.aggregate` instead with the `$currentOp aggregation pipeline stage`_.
+:py:meth:`~pymongo.database.Database.aggregate` instead with the `$currentOp aggregation pipeline stage`_.
 Code like this::